zhangqing540/ApproxiPilot/README.md

 For latency prediction, a critical-path-aware mechanism is introduced to improve modeling accuracy.

+### `approx_lib/`

+The `approx_lib/` directory documents the approximate arithmetic units used in ApproxPilot.
+The approximate arithmetic units in this work are derived from [EvoApproxLib](https://github.com/ehw-fit/evoapproxlib).
+These units are used to construct and evaluate the approximate design space.

+### `benchmarks/`

+The `benchmarks/` directory documents the benchmark applications used in ApproxPilot.
+The benchmark applications in this work are derived from [AxBench](http://axbench.org/).
+The evaluation is conducted on three representative benchmarks:

+* Sobel
+* Gaussian
+* Kmeans

+### `dataset/`

+The `dataset/` directory contains the dataset construction flow of ApproxPilot.
+It mainly includes:

+* `ppa/`: scripts for extracting hardware metrics such as area, power, and latency from the synthesis flow
+* `ssim/`: Python-based code for evaluating the output image quality metric SSIM

+This module provides the labeled data required for model training and downstream design space exploration.

-### dse
+### `dse/`

-`dse/` is used for design space exploration and Pareto curve construction.
-This part performs efficient search over candidate designs based on the prediction models, compares multiple sampling strategies, and finally adopts NSGAIII as the main exploration method.
+The `dse/` directory contains the design space exploration flow and Pareto construction process.
+It performs efficient search over candidate designs based on the learned predictors.
+Different sampling strategies are compared, and NSGAIII is adopted as the main exploration method.

+### `requirements/`

+The `requirements/` directory documents the hardware and software environment used in ApproxPilot experiments, including hardware configuration, software versions, and major dependencies.

 ---

 ## Method Characteristics

-* **End-to-end approximation optimization flow**: unifies design space pruning, performance modeling, and DSE within a single framework.
+* **End-to-end approximation optimization flow** ApproxPilot unifies design space pruning, performance/quality modeling, and design space exploration within a single framework.

-* **Critical-path-aware latency modeling**: introduces critical-path information for latency prediction to improve accuracy.
+* **Critical-path-aware latency modeling** Critical-path information is incorporated into graph-based prediction to improve latency estimation accuracy.

+* **Multi-objective optimization**
-* **Multi-objective optimization**: jointly considers area, power, latency, and output quality.
+  The framework jointly considers area, power, latency, and output quality for approximate design search.

 ---

 ## Highlights of Results

-Experiments are conducted on three benchmarks, Sobel, Gaussian, and Kmeans, and the results show that:
+Experiments are conducted on three benchmark applications, Sobel, Gaussian, and Kmeans.
+The results show that:

 * ApproxPilot outperforms AutoAX on multiple benchmarks, with more pronounced advantages on Gaussian and Kmeans.
 * The critical-path-aware GNN outperforms random forest and baseline GNN in latency prediction.
 * On the Gaussian latency prediction task, the critical-path-aware GNN improves R² by 25% over random forest and by 20% over the baseline GNN.

----

-## Requirements

-The experimental code in this repository mainly depends on the following environments and tools:

-* **Python**: for data processing, quality evaluation, and design space exploration
-* **PyTorch Geometric (PyG)**: for graph neural network modeling and training
-* **Synopsys Design Compiler (DC)**: for obtaining PPA metrics such as area, power, and latency
-* **Common Python scientific computing libraries**: such as NumPy, Pandas, and Scikit-learn

-Specific experiments may still need to be adapted according to the local synthesis environment, dataset paths, and benchmark configurations.

 ---